lumenteb/qr-card-generator/README.md

 - renders design cards;
 - places text and visual elements on a card layout;
 - exports generated cards;
-- prepares PDF output files.
+- prepares PDF output files;
+- writes a processing log for easier debugging and result checking.

 ## Result